 Yet if the family members starred in immigration court on Laura was abruptly given an order to be deported back to El Salvador — without her mother or sister wednesday.
 The move would split a daughter that is 11-year-old her family members, they do say, back again to a spot where her life is with in danger.

-The child’s solamente deportation is perhaps all due to a clerical mistake, her lawyers argue, in part caused if the government shutdown early in the day this year forced the court to reschedule her household’s court dates.
+The child’s solamente deportation is perhaps all due to a clerical mistake, her lawyers from a DUI defense law firm argue, in part caused if the government shutdown early in the day this year forced the court to reschedule her household’s court dates.

 During A thursday news seminar, laura held her mother’s hand in a vice hold, fighting off rips while saying she desperately desires to remain. “i’m bad because we don’t desire to be divided from my children,” Laura stated in Spanish.
 “I don’t desire to be taken far from my mother.”